HML Meaning in Text

 • Emails: “Please reach out,” “Drop me a line,” “Let’s touch base.”

-Read Related Post: 10+ ELA Meaning
+Read Related Post: 19+ "HBU Meaning in Text"

 Regional and Cultural Considerations